Disabilities, Learning Challenges, and Educational Tips

 • Reward Desired Behaviors: Use praise or tangible rewards to encourage positive behaviors and coping strategies.

-• Behavioral Charts: Implement charts where the individual can earn rewards for meeting certain behavioral goals.
+• Behavioral Charts: Implement charts where individuals can earn rewards for meeting certain behavioral goals.

 Collaborate with Professionals